 Right clicking anywhere in the in a MacroView DMF or Message tree view (in Browse mode) and select the Search Site Tree option then enter a word or phrase contained in the title or name of the area to which you wish to locate.

-The matching areas are found across the entire server branch of the selected node no matter how deeply nested they are within the SharePoint tree structure.
+The matching areas are found across the entire server or tenant branch of the selected node no matter how deeply nested they are within the SharePoint tree structure.
 Select the required result and click OK and MacroView DMF or Message will navigate to the selected node in the current tree view.